Close

 Overview

-Military OneSource can help parents build a strong foundation for learning for their children.
-Learn how to build relationships with your child’s school and maximize the support and resources of your military community — all to help your child succeed.
+Learn how to build relationships with your student’s school and maximize the support and resources of your military community — all to build a strong educational foundation to help your student succeed.

-Tap into education strategies and resources to support your child’s schooling, nurture learning at home, explore digital resources and assist with school transitions.
+Tap into education strategies and resources that can support your child’s schooling, nurture learning at home and assist with school transitions.

 Received PCS orders?
 Before you go, contact your school liaison.